The Rural Resident CME Program provides funding to eligible UBC Family Medicine residents to participate in rurally-relevant courses and conferences.

 Application Process

-HOUSE & CARE-R – Eligible residents may apply to participate in the HOUSE and/or CARE-R courses that are arranged through the UBC Department of Family Practice/REAP during the R2 year.
+The CARE-R Course – Eligible residents may apply to participate in The CARE-R Courses that are arranged through the UBC Department of Family Practice/REAP during the R2 year.
 Instructions on how to apply are distributed by the REAP office once course offerings are confirmed and online application has opened (typically mid-July to early August).
-Those selected for HOUSE and/or CARE-R sponsorship will be notified early in the Fall.
+Those selected for The CARE-R sponsorship will be notified early in the Fall.

 CONFERENCES – Conference funding is available once during the two-year residency.
 Eligible residents may apply through REAP’s Rural Conference and Events Sponsorship Program between September 1 – January 31 for the upcoming Spring conference season.
 Those selected for sponsorship will be contacted by the REAP office by February 28.